tansu-io/fly-tigris-demo/README.md

-# Tansu demo on Fly.io with Tigris.io S3 Compatible Storage
+# Tansu demo on Fly with Tigris S3

 [Tansu](https://tansu.io/) is an Apache Kafka&reg; compatible
 streaming platform with JSON/Protobuf schema validation, supporting PostgreSQL, S3 or memory storage engines.
 In this demo we will deploy Tansu on [fly](https://fly.io) using their [integrated S3 service from Tigris](https://fly.io/docs/tigris/).
 [Tansu](https://tansu.io/) is a *stateless* broker, meaning that the broker *can* be shutdown between API requests.
 We use [flycast](https://fly.io/docs/networking/flycast/) to spin up (and down)